The Center for Reproductive Medicine participates in a variety of community outreach programs throughout Baylor College of Medicine.

 We are also involved with the Teen Health Clinic at Baylor College of Medicine.

 See more about each of our reproductive health outreach efforts below:

 Saturday Morning Science 2 Program

-We will be accepting applications this summer for the advanced SMS2 course taking place in fall 2014.
+We will be accepting applications this summer for the advanced SMS 2 course taking place in fall 2015.
 Register online.
-For additional information please contact the Office of Diversity and Community Outreach at (713) 798-8646.
+For additional information, including fall 2015 SMS 2 session dates and program costs, please visit the Office of Diversity and Community Outreach or call (713) 798-8646.

-Lectures are given by international leaders in reproductive science.
-Previous topics included:
+During the school year, lectures are given by international leaders in reproductive science.
+Previous topics include:

 Teen Health Clinic